Akash007670/CC-OF-JS/Namaste Javascript/README.md

 - and many more...

 11. An anonymous function is a function without a name.
 An anonymous function is often not accessible after its initial creation.

+12. A callback is a function passed as an argument to another function.
+This technique allows a function to call another function.
+A callback function can run after another function has finished.